-SME Bonds debt capital for established Australian companies seeking alternative finance
+SME Bonds are debt capital instruments to fund established Australian companies

 SME Bonds Debt Funding

 SME Bonds act as a debt facility for the Issuing company.
 It can include a negotiated interest rate.
 Ideal capital raising option for vendor finance where the debt can be repaid or refinanced at maturity.
 Highly beneficial for new business models where the owners do not have sufficient trading history to satisfy the bank requirements.

 What is a SME Bond?

 A hybrid debt / equity instrument that provides a direct and cost-effective avenue for established companies to raise capital.

 Bond investors receive regular interest payments until the end of the SME Bond term and the initial principal invested is repaid in full.